Let’s make this clear: Google is and always will play an important role on the success of your website.

 You see, when you have a website that’s designed with a clear purpose, it has a better chance if being presented as an answer to a user’s question.
 If your website is clearly about dog shampoos, then Google can easily pair your website to people who are looking for dog shampoos.

 This website may look strange and pointless to you when you first landed.
-Well, according to the guideline, Google take this page as helpful as it let users to post photos with mouths drawn on them.
+Well, according to the guideline, Google takes this page as helpful as it lets users post photos with mouths drawn on them.

 So, what does that mean for you?
 That means going back to basics and be clear on what the purpose of your website is.